mattjohnsonpint/NodaTime.NetworkClock/README.md

 clock.NtpServer = "pool.ntp.org";              // which server to contact
 clock.CacheTimeout = Duration.FromMinutes(15); // how long between calls to the server

-// Call .Now to get the current time
-Instant now = clock.Now;
+// Call .Now to get the current time as an Instant Instant now = clock.Now;

-// Like any clock, you can then convert to the local time zone DateTimeZone tz = DateTimeZoneProviders.Tzdb["America/New_York"];
+// Like any Instant, you can then convert to a time zone DateTimeZone tz = DateTimeZoneProviders.Tzdb["America/New_York"];
 ZonedDateTime zdt = now.InZone(tz);